nzeal/OpenX/README.md

 ## Feedback
 ----------------------------------------
-We welcome constructive feedback to improve the quality of this work.
-So if you have one contact me: n.shukla@cineca.it
+To improve the quality of this work or for any suggestion contact me: n.shukla@cineca.it
 ----------------------------------------